-Survey Results: How HR is Preparing to Return to the Physical Office in the Wake of COVID-19
+Survey: Preparing to Return to the Office Post COVID-19

 As states begin to loosen their Coronavirus social distancing restrictions and stay-at-home-orders, workplaces are beginning to discuss what going back to work will look like.
 To learn just how businesses are tackling this new challenge, we surveyed companies of all sizes and industries.

 The top three concerns that most responding companies had in regards to returning to the office were employee safety, preventing a second COVID-19 peak, and encouraging employees to feel safe in the office.
 These concerns have greatly shaped the way businesses are planning to reopen (or stay fully remote).

 Here’s a look at how companies across the country are thinking about returning to the office:

 Offices are changing.
 According to our survey, employees can expect to return to an office very different than the one they once knew.

 40.4 percent of respondents plan to change seating or desk arrangements in order to widen the space between work areas to ensure effective social distancing.
 14.8 percent will add sneeze/germ guards or partitions to desks to further protect employees.